John Allen Chau: Contact with Sentinelese and death

-In 2017, Chau participated in "boot camp" missionary training by the Kansas City-based evangelical organization All Nations.
+Chau became interested in attempting to convert the Sentinelese to Christianity in high school, calling it "his burden" in 2017.
+He admired numerous explorers and missionaries, including David Livingstone and Bruce Olson.
+Before 2018, Chau had participated in missionary trips to Mexico, Israel, and Iraq.
+As part of these trips, Chau traveled to the Andaman Islands in 2015 and 2016, but did not visit North Sentinel Island at that time.
+In 2017, Chau participated in boot camp–style missionary training by the Kansas City–based evangelical organization All Nations.
 According to a report by The New York Times, the training included navigating a mock native village populated by missionary staff members who pretended to be hostile natives, wielding fake spears.
-During that year, he reportedly expressed his interest in converting the Sentinelese to a friend, calling it "his burden".

-In October 2018, Chau traveled to and established his residence at Port Blair, capital of the Andaman and Nicobar Islands, where he prepared an initial contact kit including picture cards for communication, gifts for the Sentinelese people, medical equipment, and other necessities.
-In August 2018, the Indian Home Ministry had removed 29 inhabited islands in Andaman and Nicobar from the Restricted Area Permit (RAP) regime, in an attempt to promote tourism.
+In October 2018, Chau established a residence at Port Blair, capital of the Andaman and Nicobar Islands, where he prepared an initial contact kit including picture cards for communication, gifts for the Sentinelese people, medical equipment, and other necessities.
+Earlier that year in August, the Indian Ministry of Home Affairs removed 29 inhabited islands in Andaman and Nicobar from the Restricted Area Permit regime, in an attempt to promote tourism.
 However, visiting North Sentinel Island without government permission remained illegal under the Andaman and Nicobar Islands (Protection of Aboriginal Tribes) Regulation, 1956.

-In November, Chau embarked on a journey to North Sentinel Island, which he thought could be "Satan's last stronghold on Earth", with the aim of contacting and living among the Sentinelese.
-In preparation for the trip, he was vaccinated and quarantined, and also undertook medical and linguistic training.
+In November, Chau embarked on a journey to North Sentinel Island, asking in his diary if it could be "Satan's last stronghold on Earth", with the aim of contacting and living among the Sentinelese.
+In preparation for the trip he was vaccinated and quarantined, and also undertook medical and linguistic training.
 Chau paid two fishermen ₹25 thousand to take him near the island.
 The fishermen were later arrested.

-Chau expressed a clear desire to convert the tribe and was aware of the legal and mortal risks he was taking by his efforts, writing in his diary, "Lord, is this island Satan's last stronghold, where none have heard or even had the chance to hear your name?", "The eternal lives of this tribe is at hand", and "I think it's worthwhile to declare Jesus to these people.
-Please do not be angry at them or at God if I get killed ...
-Don't retrieve my body."

-On November 15, Chau attempted his first visit in a fishing boat, which took him about 500–700 m from shore.
+On November 15, Chau attempted his first visit in a fishing boat, which took him about 500 m from shore.
 The fishermen warned Chau not to go farther, but he canoed toward shore with a waterproof Bible.
-As he approached, he attempted to communicate with the islanders and to offer gifts, but he retreated after facing hostile responses.
+As he approached, he attempted to communicate with the Sentinelese and offer gifts, but retreated after facing hostile responses.

-On another visit, Chau recorded that the islanders reacted to him with a mixture of amusement, bewilderment, and hostility.
-He attempted to sing worship songs to them, and spoke to them in Xhosa, after which they often fell silent.
+On another visit, Chau remarked that the Sentinelese had again acted hostile, but had also shown amusement and curiosity.
+He sang Christian hymns to them from his canoe and tried communicating in Xhosa, after which they often became quiet.
 Other attempts to communicate such as echoing the tribesmen's words ended with them bursting into laughter, making Chau theorize that they had been cursing at him.
 Chau stated they communicated with "lots of high-pitched sounds" and gestures.
-Eventually, according to Chau's last letter, when he tried to hand over fish and gifts, a boy shot a metal-headed arrow that pierced the Bible he was holding in front of his chest, after which he retreated again.
+In what would be his last letter, Chau described a later attempt at contact, during which a Sentinelese boy had fired a metal-tipped arrow which pierced the Bible he was holding against his chest, forcing him to withdraw once more.